Alferes1/HackerNews-Visualizer/README.md

 # HackerNews-Visualizer
-This script fetches a specified number of news from news.ycombinator.com on the Linux terminal.
+This script fetches a specified number of news from news.ycombinator.com on Linux terminal.

 <h3> <b>Usage</b> </h3>
-Simply run the file.
+Simply run the file (hackernews.py)
 <br></br>
-The script will display 5 items by default. <br>
+The script will display 5 items by default <br>
-You can set the number of news items displayed by modifying the 'Number' attribute in the 'get_text()' function.
+You can set the number of news items displayed by modifying the 'Number' attribute in the 'get_text()' function
 <br></br>
 <b> Example: </b>
 To fetch 10 news items:
-Change 'get_text()' to 'get_text(10)'.
+Change 'get_text()' to 'get_text(10).
 <br></br>
-To fetch all news from the website, simply leave the attribute blank.
+To fetch all news from the website, simply leave the attribute blank